 What type of rice to use in making Kheer?

 Most Kheer recipes use Basmati rice, but you can use short-grain rice.
 I wouldn’t use brown rice or parboiled rice in making Indian rice Kheer, using brown rice will take a long time to cook, and this may lead the milk to get burnt.
 You won’t get the authentic flavor when using brown rice.
+If you have to use brown rice, then soak it in warm water for at least 3 hours before adding it to the milk.
+Make sure to rinse the rice properly for better flavor.

 What type of sweetener to use in Kheer?